 If they were feeling special, a slight flick was made turning up exactly just before the curve of the outer corners meet.

-Any additional extra pigment was used to line the upper lids to make their eyes look bright despite all the stress on the surface.
+Any other extra pigment was used to line the upper lids to make their eyes look bright despite all the stress on the surface.

 Vintage & Hollywood & Capitalism (1950s)

 Everything was looking up in the ’50s, the difficult times were over and eyeliner started emerging again!
 Picking up from where they left off in the 1930s, eyeliner evolved from a slight flick into a full-blown baby wing thanks to the ease of liquid liner.